 - The course must be taken at a regionally or Association for Biblical Higher Education (ABHE) accredited institution. - The course must be upper-level (300-400 level). - The course must be equivalent in content. - The student must earn a grade of B- or better.
-A course graded on a pass/fail basis will not transfer. - Credits that exceed ten years from the date of completion are not eligible for advanced standing. - Records must be submitted on official transcripts prior to the start of a student's final semester.
+A course graded on a pass/fail basis will not transfer. - Credits that exceed ten years from the date of completion are not eligible for advanced standing. - Records must be submitted on official transcripts within the first semester of enrollment.